dk731/cube-doc/docs/transforms-doc/rotation.md

 | `p_vec`  | structure with x, y, z values of rotation vector | _**tuple or list of numbers with length 3**_ |

 :::caution CAUTION
-Rotation is performed using [Euler angles](https://en.wikipedia.org/wiki/Euler_angles) and are measure in radians!
+Rotation is performed using [Euler angles](https://en.wikipedia.org/wiki/Euler_angles) and is measured in radians!
 :::

 ## Example: